-DANTES (Defense Activity for Non-Traditional Education Support) is a DoD organization created to help Servicemembers pursue their educational goals and earn the degrees or certification they deserve while continuing to serve their country.
+The Defense Activity for Non-Traditional Education Support (DANTES) is a DoD organization created to help Servicemembers pursue their educational goals and earn the degrees or certification they deserve while continuing to serve their country.

 Think of it this way: Traditional education requires reporting to class, and sitting in a classroom on the teacher's schedule.
 However, "Non-Traditional" education is completely flexible, it fits your schedule, life style, and goals.
 Through the programs that DANTES' supports, your local education services office or Navy college office have the tools to help you be successful.

 DANTES offers information and support for numerous "Non-Traditional" ways to pursue these academic and vocational goals including information about courses taught through: